yalue/cuda_scheduling_examiner_mirror/README.md

 The existing libraries in `src/mandelbrot.cu` and `src/timer_spin.cu` provide examples of working library implementations.

+In addition to `library_interface.h`, `benchmark_library_funcions.h/cu` define
+a library of utility functions that may be shared between benchmarks.

 Benchmark libraries are invoked by the master process as follows:

  1. The shared library file is loaded using the `dlopen()` function, and the